Deci-AI/data-gradients/README.md

 Our point of view on augmentations
 </summary>
 <br>
-Using this tool will have different benefits working with data augmentations, and without.
+There are different benefits to using this tool with or without data augmentations.

-Augmented data will give us a better visualization of the model's point of view of the data, which will be more realistic in terms of finding problems with the training data, etc.
+Using augmented data will allow us to see the model’s point of view of the data, which will be more realistic when finding problems with the training data.

-Raw data could be a stronger validation for the data aggregating, labeling and diversity of it.
+Raw data, on the other hand, could provide stronger validation for data aggregation, labeling, and diversity.

-Both options are good, but it is more important for us to see what the model will see on his training.
+There are advantages to both options, but as this tool is designed to optimize and customize the architecture for your data, we need to see what the model will see during training.

 </details>